Children learn language by listening to the people and sounds around them. When hearing is

-True Hearing offers comprehensive hearing assessments for children from 8months of age.
-The type of testing can vary, and may involve a combination of approaches, but is usually based on the development age of the child.
+Before a hearing test, your True Hearing Audiologist will start by asking questions about your child’s history, health and development to gain a broader understanding of their lifestyle and health.
+True Hearing offers comprehensive hearing assessments for children from 8 months of age.
+The type of testing can vary and may involve a combination of approaches and is usually based on the developmental age of the child.

-Visual Reinforcement Audiometry (VRA) is a commonly used test for babies and toddlers in the 8months-2 ½ years age group.
-The testing process relies on behavioural conditioning to sound presentation with the use of animated toys as a visual reward.
+Visual Reinforcement Audiometry (VRA) is a commonly used test for babies and toddlers.
+The testing process relies on behavioural conditioning to sound presentation with the use of animated toys and screens as a visual reward.
 The major sounds of speech are tested at different intensities (or volumes) to provide an overall picture of hearing ability.

 Play Audiometry is typically considered for young children from 3 years of age.
 A repetitive play task, such as placing a peg in a board when they hear a sound, is used to assess their hearing.
 Headphones (for individual ear testing) are encouraged at this age.